-- 8.25.
+- 301 8.21.
+The availability of historical measurements that conform to the GRUAN standard or that can be processed in such a way that they conform to the GRUAN standard. - 8.22.
+The extent to which a site can commit to a multi-decade programme of measurements. - 8.23.
+The extent to which a site can provide redundant observations of the priority one variables (temperature, pressure and water vapour). - 306 8.24.
+The extent to which a site is capable of measuring other ECVs identified in GCOS-112 as being desired quantities. - 308 8.25.
 The level of institutional support for the site and commitment to maintaining long-term reference quality measurement programmes. - 8.26.
-The level of institutional support for the site (and any partner institutions) to undertake fundamental scientific research in support of GRUAN objectives or using GRUAN data.

-Certification of GRUAN sites will not be a single event.
-In addition to the regular annual review, periodic (e.g. every 3-4 years) complete auditing of the measurement programmes included in the GRUAN certification for a site shall be conducted by WG-GRUAN in consultation with the Lead Centre to ensure that the programmes continue to meet GRUAN standards.
+The level of institutional support for the site (and any partner institutions) to undertake fundamental scientific research in support of GRUAN objectives or using GRUAN data. - 312 Certification of GRUAN sites will not be a single event.
+In addition to the regular annual review, - 313 periodic (e.g. every 3-4 years) complete auditing of the measurement programmes included in the - 314 GRUAN certification for a site shall be conducted by WG-GRUAN in consultation with the Lead - 315 Centre to ensure that the programmes continue to meet GRUAN standards.